 Originally trained as a lawyer, Bawa qualified as an architect in 1957, at the age of 38.
 An impressive series of inventive local and international projects followed, as did acclaim and renown.
 Informed by a rich cultural heritage – both in his lineage and his country’s history – he developed an eclectic style that continues to be lauded, aped and celebrated today.

 Not all of his creations have been properly preserved, but of those that remain in Sri Lanka there exists a small portfolio of iconic hotels.
 Most are dotted along the island’s south-western coast, with one notable exception in the heart of the Cultural Triangle.
 Stay at one and you’re sure to gain a real sense of the late architect’s vision – or, better yet, hop from on to the other for an immersive architectural tour of Bawa-inspired bliss.

 From £99 a night | Check availability here

-Reshaped again in 2009 by Shanth Fernando of Colombo-based Paradise Road, a local design empire known for its iconic brand of black-and-white stripes, The Villa is a chic retreat with style in spades.
-With 15 well-appointed rooms hidden around the property, it manages at once to feel both spacious and secret – a striking ode to the brilliance of Bawa.
+The Villa has more recently been transformed by George Cooper’s reputed KK Collection into a chic retreat with style in spades.
+With 14 well-appointed rooms hidden around the property, it manages at once to feel both spacious and secret – a striking ode to the brilliance of Bawa.